Protect Your Word VBA Code from Reverse Engineering

 Find & Replace Engines

-Hide advanced search-and-replace, placeholder substitution, and content transformation algorithms from prying eyes.
+Compile advanced search-and-replace, placeholder substitution, and content transformation algorithms into the DLL.
+The protected copy keeps only the wrapper stubs.

 PDF Export Tools